Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 ![Tweets_State](images/Tweets_State.png)

 * CA, NJ, NY, TX tweet the most about air pollution.
-* CA has some of the most polluted citites so it would make sense that it has the most tweets.
+* CA citizens tweet the most about air pollution, followed by NJ, NY, and TX.
+NJ & NJ have Ozone-Polluted Cities.
+CA has the       most cities with bad air pollution.
+So, the awareness is evident in these states in particular.